Xieyyyy/kddrebuttal/README.md

 In this paper, we directly use the raw features rather than performing high-dimensional embeddings.
-And we found that the former strategy can perform better than the latter, shoun as the performance comparison of ablation model "LAMEE (embeddings)" Section 4.3.
+And we found that the former strategy can perform better than the latter, shoun as the performance comparison of ablation model "LAMEE (embeddings)" in Section 4.3.